langurmonkey/gaiasky/CONTRIBUTING.md

 #### Translation status

-Right now we have translation files for Bulgarian, English (UK and US), German, French, Catalan, Spanish and Slovenian.
+Right now we have translation files for Bulgarian, English, German, French, Catalan, Spanish, Turkish, Slovenian, and Russian.
 The level of completion varies from language to language.
 You can compute it by running:

 ```bash
 gradlew core:translationStatus